publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2B/m__us_usc_t15_s78m.md

     This chapter, referred to in subsec. (a), was in the original “this Act”, and this chapter, referred to in subsecs. (b)(1), (h)(1), (2), (4), (6), (i), and (n)(6)(B)(v), (C)(i)(I), (7)(A), was in the original “this title”.
 See References in Text note set out under [section 78a of this title][/us/usc/t15/s78a].

     The Securities Act of 1933, referred to in subsecs. (a) and (d)(6)(A), is [act May 27, 1933, ch.
-38][/us/act/1933-05-27/ch38], title I, [48 Stat.
+38, title I][/us/act/1933-05-27/ch38/tI], [48 Stat.
 74][/us/stat/48/74], which is classified generally to subchapter I (§ 77a et seq.) of chapter 2A of this title.
 For complete classification of this Act to the Code, see [section 77a of this title][/us/usc/t15/s77a] and Tables.

     The Investment Company Act of 1940, referred to in subsecs. (d)(1) and (e)(1), is title I of [act Aug.
 22, 1940, ch.
 686][/us/act/1940-08-22/ch686], [54 Stat.
 789][/us/stat/54/789], which is classified generally to subchapter I (§ 80a–1 et seq.) of chapter 2D of this title.
 For complete classification of this Act to the Code, see [section 80a–51 of this title][/us/usc/t15/s80a–51] and Tables.

     The Federal Deposit Insurance Act, referred to in subsec. (f)(5), is [act Sept.
 21, 1950, ch.
-967, § 2][/us/act/1950-09-21/ch967/s2], [64 Stat.
+967][/us/act/1950-09-21/ch967], § 2, [64 Stat.
 873][/us/stat/64/873], which is classified generally to chapter 16 (§ 1811 et seq.) of Title 12, Banks and Banking.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1811 of Title 12][/us/usc/t12/s1811] and Tables.

     [Section 7201 of this title][/us/usc/t15/s7201], referred to in subsec. (k)(1), was in the original “section 2 of the Sarbanes-Oxley Act of 2002”, [Pub.
 L. 107–204][/us/pl/107/204], which enacted [section 7201 of this title][/us/usc/t15/s7201] and amended [section 78c of this title][/us/usc/t15/s78c].